-To properly use the test program you must first compile it.
+To properly use the test program on your program, your program must first be compiled.
 You should name your executable after the .c file.
 For instance, problem (a)'s source code should be called byseven.c, and the executable called byseven.
 To compile, you would use the command:

-'''

 g++ -g -o byseven byseven.c

-'''